sean-waev/caseware-product-app/README.md

 ## Assignment Rubric

+Here is the brief rubric for the Assessment guidelines.

 1. Project Setup (10 points)

     - Create a new Angular project using Angular CLI (ng new product-app).